-During the COVID-19 crisis, many employers attempted to skirt termination laws by placing their employees on furlough, meaning the employee is not technically fired, but neither are they fully compensated.
-This practice puts workers in a difficult situation, since they are technically still employed, which can make them ineligible for unemployment benefits and other types of assistance.
+During the COVID-19 crisis, many employers attempted to skirt termination laws by placing their employees on furlough, meaning they are not technically fired or fully compensated.
+This practice puts workers in a difficult situation since they are technically still employed, making them ineligible for unemployment benefits and other types of assistance.

-Partnering with a global EOR is a safe and effective way to compliantly hire employees without having to decipher the complexities of UK employment laws on your own.
-We make sure that the employees we hire on your behalf are given access to all the rights and protections afforded them by UK law, eliminating the risks of lawsuits, fines and penalties for your company.
+Partnering with a global EOR is a safe and effective way to compliantly hire employees without deciphering the complexities of UK employment laws on your own.
+We ensure that the employees we hire on your behalf are given access to all the rights and protections afforded by UK law, eliminating the risks of lawsuits, fines, and penalties for your company.

 Recruiting Talent in the UK

-To find the very best talent to staff your UK business operations, be sure to leverage every available type of local media, including print, airwaves and online resources, to advertise open positions.
+To find the best talent to staff your UK business operations, leverage every type of local media, including print, airwaves, and online resources, to advertise open positions.